RediSearch/RediSearch/docs/docs/query/exact-match.md

 ## Full-text field

 A detailed explanation of full-text queries is available in the [full-text queries documentation](/docs/interact/search-and-query/query/full-text).
-You can also query for an exact match of a phrase within a text:
+You can also query for an exact match of a phrase within a text field:

 ```
 FT.SEARCH index "@field:\"phrase\""